memelabs-dev/ERC-7635/README.md

-# MFT
+# ERC8000
 ***
-MFT is an asset management protocol that inherits ERC721 and encompasses all NFT functionalities, while also implementing multiple slots for asset management.
+ERC8000 is an asset management protocol that inherits ERC721 and encompasses all NFT functionalities, while also implementing multiple slots for asset management.
 Its core features include:
 * MFT Management
   * Flexibly configure MFT transfer permissions, MFT types, and levels.
 * Slot Management